 Why are service dogs allowed?

 Service dogs are specially trained to help people with disabilities, much like therapy dogs.
 People with visual or hearing impairments, mental illnesses, social anxiety disorder, PTSD, or mobility problems require the assistance of a service dog.
 There are many types of service dogs, from large ones to small ones, depending on the circumstances.
 And the dogs have to undergo special training after which they receive a certificate.
 Apart from the basic commands like “sit” and “heel”, service dogs have to learn some special commands to take care of their owners.
-For example, Golden Retrievers can help the blind to cross the road and go up and down the stairs.
+For example, Golden Retrievers can help the blind to cross the road and go up and down the stairs; Yorkies are trained to detect epileptic seizures and subtle changes in blood sugar levels for people with diabetes.

 Are ordinary dogs allowed in Walmart?